 Post-Event Streaming

-Broadcasting or replaying the recorded version of a live event after it has concluded—useful for audiences in different time zones.
+Broadcasting or replaying the recorded version of a live event after it has concluded is sound for audiences in different time zones.

 Periscope

-A former Twitter-owned mobile app for live video streaming, now integrated into Twitter’s own features.
+A former Twitter-owned mobile app for live video streaming is now integrated into Twitter’s features.

 Picture Quality

-The overall visual clarity of a live stream, influenced by resolution, bitrate, lighting, and compression.
+The overall visual clarity of a live stream is influenced by resolution, bitrate, lighting, and compression.

 Pixelation